 Competitive exams are a window through which youngsters can gain employment or entry into academic institutions in the country and even abroad.
 In India, the competition is generally very high due to the large number of candidates that take up the various exams.
-Generally, the seats and vacancies are far too less to cater to the large demand.
+Generally, the seats and vacancies are far too few to cater to the large demand.
 So, it takes a specialised focus on the part of the candidates to crack the various exams.
-The civil services exam is according to some, in a different league altogether because of its tough nature and the vast syllabus involved.
-Although each competitive exam is different from the next, there are some general tips that are common for all such exams.
-In this article, you can get a few handy tips and tricks that will help in your exam preparation.
+The civil services exam is, according to some, in a different league altogether because of its tough nature and the vast syllabus involved.

 Aspirants would find this topic very helpful while preparing for the IAS Exam.